IBM-Cloud/logistics-wizard/Deploy_Microservices_CFEE.md

 - Cloudant used by Cloud Functions
 - Weather Company Data used by Cloud Functions

-The services must be created within the public CF and then linked to your Cloud Foundry Enterprise Environment (CFEE).
+The services must be created within the public Cloud Foundry(CF) and then linked to your Cloud Foundry Enterprise Environment (CFEE).

 ## Architecture